r002/reactjs.org/content/docs/integrating-with-other-libraries.md

 }
 ```

-Note that we give `useEffect` a function **with a return**.
+Note that we give `useEffect` a function **that also returns a function**.
 Many jQuery plugins attach event listeners to the DOM so it's important to detach them using the `return`.
 If the plugin does not provide a method for cleanup, you will probably have to provide your own, remembering to remove any event listeners the plugin registered to prevent memory leaks.

 ### Integrating with jQuery Chosen Plugin {#integrating-with-jquery-chosen-plugin}